AdobeDocs/control-panel.en/help/instances-settings/using/instance-details.md

     >
     >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign Classic instances

-1. Select in the left pane the desired Campaign Classic instance.
+1. Select in the left pane the desired Campaign instance.

     >[!NOTE]
     >